microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 To illustrate, let's imagine you are interested in retrieving all `AllergyIntolerance` instances with a specific code, and you would also like to retrieve all `Patient` instances on the FHIR server that are referenced by this type of `AllergyIntolerance`.
 You could do this in two searches by first querying with `AllergyIntolerance?_code=` and then searching for referenced `Patient` instances using `_has:AllergyIntolerance:patient:code=`.

 But it would be more efficient to retrieve all of this information in a single query.
 This capability is provided in the `_include` and `_revinclude` parameters.
-The example below illustrates how `_include=` expands the main search (`AllergyIntolerance?_code=`) to return the referenced Resource instances as well (`patient` at the end is short for `subject:Patient`).
+The example below illustrates how `_include` expands the main search (`AllergyIntolerance?_code=`) to return the referenced Resource instances as well (`patient` at the end is short for `subject:Patient`).

 ```azurecli
 GET {{fhirurl}}/AllergyIntolerance?_code=123456789&_include=AllergyIntolerance:patient